naccdata/redcap-api/README.md

 Library for interacting with the REDCap API.

-The core library is under `redcap_api`.
+The core library is under `common/src/python/redcap_api`.
 Additional internal tools that utilize it are under `tools`.

 ### Installing Pants